Lead Game Programmer

 Experience working on live games

-A deep understanding of the Unity rendering pipeline
+A good grasp of the Unity rendering pipeline

 Practicalities